 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 One reason IUDs work so well: There’s less room for error.
-After you have an IUD placed, it will continue working without any further action from you.
+After you have an IUD in, it’ll continue working without any further action from you.

-Overall, IUDs are a safe, effective form of birth control.
-Certain health conditions may increase the risk of IUD complications, including:
+Overall, copper IUDs are a safe, effective form of birth control.
+Some potential risks of using Paragard include:

 Learn more about our editorial process.